Ralph Massullo

-Ralph Massullo is a dermatologist and former member of the Florida Legislature.
-A Republican, he represented the state's 23rd House district, which includes Citrus County as well as part of Marion County.
+Ralph Massullo is a dermatologist and member of the Florida Senate, representing the 11th district.
+A Republican, he previously represented the state's 23rd district, in the Florida House of Representatives which includes Citrus County as well as part of Marion County.

 History

 A practicing dermatologist, Massullo is a native of Morgantown, West Virginia and a graduate of the West Virginia University School of Medicine.

 Florida House of Representatives

 Massullo was elected to the Florida House without opposition in 2016.
 In the November 6, 2018 general election, Massullo was re-elected with 69.29% of the vote, defeating Democrat Paul Reinhardt.

 Financial disclosure forms submitted in 2020 showed that Massullo was likely the Florida Legislature's wealthiest member, with a net worth of $46.1 million.

+Florida Senate

+Massullo was elected to the Florida Senate in a December 2025 special election.